-Thinking about buying an investment property in the Wilmington area?
+Thinking about buying an investment property in the Eastern area?
 It is a smart idea that can generate a good amount of wealth for you and your family.
-Before you invest, we invite you to take a look at these 6 things you need to know about a property before investing in Wilmington!
+Before you invest, we invite you to take a look at these 6 things you need to know about a property before investing in Eastern!

 In any real estate transaction, one of the most important things to do is to make sure the property has a clean title.
 Having a cloudy title means that someone else may be able to make a claim to the property, thus making your purchase invalid.
 Sales history of a property is typically public information.
 Using your county appraisers website, you can see who owned the home, what they paid and when.
 While you should ALWAYS use a title company to check everything out, you can do some research by checking the property’s sales history on your own.
 Knowing the sales history can also give you an upper hand in negotiations.
 You’ll be able to see who paid what for the property and when.

 Repairs and Renovations

 Before buying an investment property in Eastern, you should learn as much as possible about the property’s history.
 Have there been add-ons/ Was the work done properly with all permits pulled?
 Who did the work?
 Knowing these things will help you better understand the inner-workings of the house as well as who to call if something should go wrong.
 You’ll also want to bring a trusted contractor in to help estimate the cost of any needed repairs.
 It is one thing to know a few upgrades are needed, but knowing the actual numbers can be a game changer.